Holiday rentals in Beadnell

 Popular amenities for Beadnell holiday rentals

-All About Beadnell
+All about Beadnell

 The Northumberland village of Beadnell, which overlooks the vast expanse of the North Sea, is known for its sandy shores and ideal water sports conditions — the middle and south stretches of the crescent-shaped Beadnell Bay kick up enough swell for surfing, with waves reaching five metres on good days.
 At over three kilometres long, the dog-friendly beach is also a popular spot for walks in the bracing salty air.